ayushidutta/image-annot-quirks/README.md

-This section is being updated.
-Please wait till end of Dec 2018.

-# Automatic Image Annotation
+# Automatic Image Annotation: the quirks and what works

-This repository contains the code for the paper:
+This repository contains the code for our paper published in Multimedia Tools and Applications: https://doi.org/10.1007/s11042-018-6247-3

 # Run